karin-jpg/senior-challenge/README.md

     		}
     	]
     }

+- About the query
+    - the logic behind it: To get the user and their most expensive purchase, <br>
+      we need to select he user name, his higher purchase using the MAX function <br>
+      from the table user joining the orders table to get the total amount information. <br>
+      Then we group by user.id so we get only one row per user and order ir on desc order. <br>
+      I added a currency on select to as I believe on a production enviroment it would be a important information <br>
+    - On eloquent:
+        - User::select('users.name', DB::raw('MAX(orders.total_amount) as mostExpensivePurchase, "usd" as currency'),) <br>
+        ->join('orders', 'users.id', '=', 'orders.user_id')<br>
+        ->groupBy('users.id')<br>
+        ->orderBy('mostExpensivePurchase', 'desc')<br>
+        ->get();<br>
+    - On raw MySQL:
+        - SELECT users.name, MAX(orders.total_amount) AS mostExpensivePurchase, 'usd' AS currency <br>
+          FROM users <br>
+          INNER JOIN orders ON users.id = orders.user_id <br>
+          GROUP BY users.id <br>
+          ORDER BY mostExpensivePurchase DESC <br>

 ### GET /api/users/purchased-all-products
 - A route that returns all users that have bought all the products on the system - Example response
 <pre>